grandcircusco/cheatsheets/csharp/ef_console.md

 Then add code in the main that accesses the data such as in the example shown below.

+**Tip: This is one place where you absolutely must use properties rather than regular member variables, even if they just have default { get; set; }.**

 ```cs
 using System;
 using Microsoft.EntityFrameworkCore;